What is the Macmillan Precinct?

 Were the existing service providers engaged during the Concept Plan development?

-Stakeholders for the existing community service providers where engaged in multiple ways during the concept plan development including individual stakeholder meetings, input into the Community Charter and membership representation on the Macmillan Precinct Working Group.
+Stakeholders for the existing community service providers were engaged in multiple ways during the concept plan development including individual stakeholder meetings, input into the Community Charter and membership representation on the self-nominated Macmillan Precinct Working Group.

 User feedback and requirements captured through this participation can be seen on page 25 of the Concept Plan.